TecOrb-Developers/hyperpay-integration-nodejs/README.md

-## Job Scheduling
+## HyperPay using TypeScript

 ## Introduction
-    Job Scheduling in node js.
-Job Scheduling by using node-cron.
+    HyperPay in node js.
+HyperPay using TypeScript.
+We have provide hyperpay payment api like- checkout api,verify api and refund api

 ## Setup Steps:
 `npm install`